Breyta

 Warning

-Migration to V2 will disable management of the App Service Authentication/Authorization feature for your application through some clients, such as its existing experience in the Azure portal, Azure CLI, and Azure PowerShell.
-This cannot be reversed.
+Migration to V2 disables management of the App Service authentication/authorization feature for your application through some clients, such as its existing experience in the Azure portal, Azure CLI, and Azure PowerShell.
+This migration can't be reversed.

-The V2 API doesn't support creation or editing of Microsoft Account as a distinct provider as was done in V1.
-Rather, it uses the converged Microsoft identity platform to sign-in users with both Microsoft Entra and personal Microsoft accounts.
-When switching to the V2 API, the V1 Microsoft Entra configuration is used to configure the Microsoft identity platform provider.
-The V1 Microsoft Account provider will be carried forward in the migration process and continue to operate as normal, but you should move to the newer Microsoft identity platform model.
-See Support for Microsoft Account provider registrations to learn more.
+The V2 API doesn't support creation or editing of a Microsoft account as a distinct provider as V1 does.
+Rather, it uses the converged Microsoft identity platform to sign in users with both Microsoft Entra and personal Microsoft accounts.
+When you switch to the V2 API, the V1 Microsoft Entra configuration is used to configure the Microsoft identity platform provider.
+The V1 Microsoft account provider is carried forward in the migration process and continues to operate as normal, but you should move to the newer Microsoft identity platform model.
+For more information, see Switch a configuration to a Microsoft Entra provider.

-The automated migration process will move provider secrets into application settings and then convert the rest of the configuration into the new format.
-To use the automatic migration:
+The automated migration process moves provider secrets into application settings and then converts the rest of the configuration into the new format.
+To use automatic migration:

-1. Navigate to your app in the portal and select the Authentication menu option.
+1. Go to your app in the portal and select Settings > Authentication in the left pane.

-2. If the app is configured using the V1 model, you'll see an Upgrade button.
+2. If the app is configured with the V1 model, you see an Upgrade button.

-3. Review the description in the confirmation prompt.
+3. Select the Upgrade button.
+Review the description in the confirmation prompt.
 If you're ready to perform the migration, select Upgrade in the prompt.

 Manually managing the migration

-The following steps will allow you to manually migrate the application to the V2 API if you don't wish to use the automatic version mentioned above.
+The following steps enable you to manually migrate an application to the V2 API if you don't want to use the automatic version described previously.

 1. Get your existing configuration by using the V1 API: